singpenguin/proupy/README.md

 proupy
 ======

-a python and mongodb blog
+a python and mysql blog